 Changing trends in the beverage business led to the sale of Nagel Beverage Company in 2009.
 Vance and Curt left the Pepsi business to focus solely on the foundation.
 There was a renewed focus on the purpose and mission of the foundation, and they moved the foundation office to Eagle, Idaho.

 As president, Vance organized the foundation into two areas.
-He led the new investment team with board members Ryan Fornstrom and Bill Morris, while Curt assumed the Executive Director role.
-The board was determined to give back to a generous community that had been so good to the Nagel family for so many years.
+He led the new investment team with Ryan Fornstrom, while Curt assumed the Executive Director role.

-Organizations funded by the foundation are considered the “hands and feet” of the foundation—doing the work that cannot be done by a four-member board.
-Many of these organizations have a similar trait—they have large numbers of volunteers who give of their time and resources because they believe in the mission of the organization.
+Organizations funded by the foundation are considered the “hands and feet” of the foundation—doing the work that cannot be done by a three-member board.
+Many funded organizations share a common trait—they have large numbers of volunteers who give of their time and resources because they believe in their organization's mission and impact.

-It is the intent of the board to operate the foundation in perpetuity, and to ultimately give back more to the Treasure Valley community than the family put into the foundation.
+Today, the foundation's continued focus is on helping meet basic human needs through education, housing and supportive services, medical care and youth programming.
+It is the intent of the board to operate the foundation in perpetuity, and to ultimately give back more to the community than the family put into the foundation.